-The Broadmoor Seven Falls is a series of seven waterfalls in South Cheyenne Canon Park.
-The park is very well maintained and can be an easy-going affair with a few shops, restaurants and other places to relax and enjoy the scenery.
+The Broadmoor Seven Falls is a series of seven waterfalls in South Cheyenne Cañon Park.
+It’s a well-maintained park with a few shops, restaurants and other places to relax and enjoy the scenery.

-To reach the base of the falls you’ll have to hike about .8 of a mile from the entrance to the park.
-For guests that are not physically able to hike, there is a tram that will take you to the base of the falls for USD $2.00.
-Bargain.
+To reach the base of the falls you’ll only have to hike about .8 of a mile from the entrance.
+For guests that are not physically able to hike, there is a tram that will take you to the base of the falls for $2.
+A bargain.

-Manitou Springs is located about 6 miles west of Colorado Springs.
-As well as the many exciting and unique activities the township has to offer, visitors will be treated to incredible views and inimitable charm.
-There really is nowhere else quite like it
+Manitou Springs is located about 6 miles west of Colorado Springs and a visit here will treat you to some incredible views and inimitable charm.
+There really is nowhere else quite like it.

 The Pikes Peak Cog Railway is the highest in North America and offers breathtaking scenic views.
 During the ride, the driver relays information about the scenery and points out different places you see along the route.

-The Manitou Springs Incline, also simply referred to as the Incline, is a popular hiking trail in the area.
-The trail runs for nearly one mile over the remains of a funicular railway whose tracks washed away during a rock slide.
-If you’re looking to do some hiking near colorado springs, the Manitou Incline is one of the most popular trails you can take.
+And the Manitou Springs Incline, also simply referred to as the Incline, is a popular hiking trail in the area.
+It runs for nearly one mile over the remains of an old funicular railway.
+Some of the best hiking you can do in the area!

 8. Visit the Glen Eyrie Castle

 Glen Eyrie is an English Tudor-style castle built by the founder of Colorado Springs, General William Jackson Palmer.
-The castle was built in 1871 as a dream home for himself and his wife.
-Today, the castle is open to the public for tours and events.
+In 1871, it was built as a dream home for him and his wife; today, it’s open to the public for tours and events.

 Learn about the local history of Colorado Springs and about the family who lived here.
-The rooms are authentically decorated and will take you back in time.
-The castle grounds are also beautiful and well maintained.
+The castle grounds are very well maintained and the rooms are authentically decorated — a guaranteed trip back in time.

-The castle also has a cafe on-site that offers late-morning/afternoon tea!
-It’s recommended to reserve a table in advance.
-The castle also runs as a hotel.
-Book a room for the night and spend the night in a castle in Colorado Springs!
+The castle also has a cafe on-site that offers late-morning/afternoon tea, but you have to book a table in advance.
+It also runs as a hotel, so you can book a room and spend the night in a castle!